 IRA: A traditional IRA is a tax-deferred retirement savings account.
 This means that you only pay taxes when you take the money out at retirement.
 The advantage here is that you do not need to pay taxes on any of the dividends, compound interest payments or capital gains you earned over the years until you withdraw your money.
 However, any amount you withdraw before age 59 ½ will typically subject you to income taxes and a 10 percent penalty.

 You may also have heard about Roth IRAs.
 The difference between the two is that traditional IRA contributions are state and federal income tax deductible for every year you contribute, but you pay income taxes when you withdraw at retirement age.
 Roth IRAs are not tax-deductible, but like traditional IRAs their growth is not taxed.
 Unlike traditional IRAs, however, your withdrawals at retirement age are not taxed.
-You can learn more about IRAs here or you may opt to consult a financial professional to learn more about the benefits of a Roth IRA versus a traditional IRA for your won situation.
+You can learn more about IRAs here or you may opt to consult a financial advisor to learn more about the benefits of a Roth IRA versus a traditional IRA for your won situation.
+(Learn more: A 401(k)-Roth combo strategy)

 Invest: In addition to retirement plans, you may want to invest for long-range goals like buying a house or other major asset.
 Remember, different investment vehicles come with different expenses and charges.
 That is why you may want to look at investments like index funds and mutual funds or even annuities with low expense ratios across a wide range of asset classes for diversification.